How to Sand Drywall Without Dust

 With your vacuum ready, the second part of this system is an attachment that allows the vacuum to draw dust away as you work, making the job much less taxing and dirty.
-There are several systems like this on the market and most consist of a block, sanding screen, hose and a couple of adapters.
-The plastic block has holes feeding an outlet tube and a rubber base that accepts the screen.
-The outlet tube has an adjustable ring to regulate pressure and fits into the included, six foot hose.
+There are several systems like this on the market and most consist of a block, a sanding screen, a hose, and a couple of adapters.
+The plastic block has holes feeding an outlet tube and a rubber base that accepts the sanding screen.
+The outlet tube has an adjustable ring to regulate pressure and fits into an included six foot hose.
 The hose from the kit connects with your vacuum cleaner hose to provide about 12 feet of reach.
-The whole thing is very light, so using it is as easy or easier than sanding by hand.
+The whole thing is very light so using it is as easy or easier than sanding by hand.

 While this setup is sufficient for most jobs around the house, if you're installing all new drywall on high walls and ceilings or doing extensive plaster repairs, you can also get a pole attachment that can make these big jobs easier.

 Before beginning be sure to let the joint compound dry completely.
 Load the screen onto the block and tighten it so it lays centered and flat over the holes.
 Fold the edges of the screen up around the sides of the block to form a square for doing corners.
 Hook the hoses together and attach them to the vacuum cleaner.
 Turn the vacuum on and begin working at a corner or the edge of a repair before moving into the center.
 Apply only enough pressure to begin removing the surface of the joint compound, but not enough to dig in and gouge it with the screen.
 Go slowly enough to allow the vacuum to do its job.